Carlone92/Text-Classification-Reuters21578/README.md

 * money-fx
 * trade

-The implemented and analyzed alghoritms are  :
+The implemented and analyzed alghoritm is  :
 * Perceptron